AdamZHC/AdamZHC/README.md

 🤣`From Inner Mogonlia`

-🤗`Studying in Harbin Institute of Technology, Magoring in Information Management and System`
+🤗`Studying in Harbin Institute of Technology, Majoring in Information Management and System`

 ⏳`Absorbed in Programming java, python, shell, javascript, c++, Including Web, Socket, Linux`